#

 However, automation should not mean a loss of control.
 Prioritize platforms that offer autonomous remediation with a "human-in-the-loop" approach.
 Your security team should always have the ability to review, approve, and customize automated actions.
 This combination of AI-driven speed and human oversight ensures that interventions are both effective and appropriate for your organization’s culture.
 This model is central to modern Human Risk Management.

-Build a Business Case That Resonates With Leadership
+Step 4: Build a Business Case Your Leadership Will Approve

 To secure executive buy-in, you need to speak their language.
 Leadership wants to understand the business impact and return on investment, not just the technical capabilities.
 Frame your business case around measurable risk reduction and cost avoidance rather than focusing solely on metrics like training completion rates.